Skip to main content

 4. Mix ricotta cheese and Parmesan cheese together.

-5. To assemble lasagna: In a 9 x 13-inch pan, spread 1/3 of meat sauce on bottom, layer with zucchini "noodles", spread with a layer of half of the cheese.
+5. To assemble lasagna: In a 9 x 13-inch pan, spread 1/3 of meat sauce on bottom, layer with zucchini "noodles", spread with a layer of half of the ricotta cheese.

 Repeat - meat sauce, zucchini, and the rest of the cheese and end with another layer of meat sauce and the zucchini.
 Sprinkle the mozzarella cheese over the top.